 Is your company struggling with learning and development initiatives?
 It’s pretty common.
 You can provide all the resources necessary, preach the importance of continued development and growth, and even mandate some types of training.
-However, if your team members don’t commit to changing, it’s not going to happen.
+However, if your team members don’t commit to changing and showing a little compassion, it probably is not going to happen.

 The underlying truth of learning and development is this: every individual is responsible for their personal and professional evolution.
 That’s embodied in truisms like “you can lead a horse to water, but you can’t make it drink”.
 Without buy-in from employees, you may see little traction in terms of ongoing development.
 In fact, you might experience blowback.